Indigo Alpine Guides

 Check out the FAQ’s below, or text or call us at 845-661-3008 to talk it through!
 Or send us an email.
 We love hearing from folks.

-• The price includes accommodations on the first night in Anchorage, all bush flights in and out of Denali, all ground transportation, all breakfasts and dinners, all group supplies—cooking equipment, water treatment options, group shelters, bear canisters, toilet supplies, emergency communication devices, maps, GPS, first aid kit, National Park entrance fees, and the support of your experienced and trained guides.
+• The price includes accommodations on the first night in Anchorage, all bush flights in and out of the mountains, all breakfasts and dinners (except the final celebratory dinner in ANC) all group supplies—cooking equipment, water treatment options, group shelters, bear canisters, toilet supplies, emergency communication devices, maps, GPS, first aid kit, National Park entrance fees, and the support of your experienced and trained guides.

-• The price does not include travel to Anchorage, transportation to the hotel, extra room expenses (i.e. room service), travel insurance or rescue insurance (both recommended), or gratuity for your guide.
+• The price does not include travel to Anchorage, transportation within Anchorage (Uber works great), travel insurance or rescue insurance (both recommended), or gratuity for your guide (10-20% of the trip cost suggested).
 The price doesn’t include personal gear— backpack, sleeping bag, sleeping pad, layers, rain gear, personal bowl, personal eating utensils, headlamp, and personal toiletries.
 If needed some of this gear can be rented for an additional fee.
 The price also does not include the cost of lunches.
 On our trips lunches are really just extended snacking throughout the day.
 By not having long elaborate sit-down lunches we allow more time to experience new terrain.
 Guests are expected to provide their own snacks / lunches — we will provide you with guidance for how to plan for proper amounts and keep the weight low.

-• We limit all our trips to 8 clients.
+• We limit all our trips to 8 guests.
 If your trip has more than 6 people you will have 2 guides.

 • Meals will be delicious backcountry cuisine.
 We’ve spent a lot of years in the backcountry and we like to eat well!
 That being said, we also don't love heavy packs.
 Our meals strike a balance between dehydrated backpacker food and gourmet fresh — in that balance are delicious meals without crazy weight.
 We can accommodate most dietary restrictions.
 Please reach out with questions.
 We will supply all the breakfasts, dinners, and occasional desserts for the trip.
 We ask guests to pack their own lunch snacks.
 On our trips lunch is between when breakfast ends and dinner begins — snack away!